-The Mental Health and Joint Commissioning Team is considering ways of putting these ideas into practice.
+The Mental Health and Joint Commissioning Team are considering ways of putting these ideas into practice.
 At present, its thinking is to embed expertise in personalised care planning in four domains (although this is not a final position):

 · Voluntary and Community Sector services